 The amount of funding received by Instacart clearly shows the number of trust investors hold in Instacart and its projected future.

 Fruits are reordered more frequently than vegetables – The Instacart Online Grocery Shopping Dataset 2017

 Popular products purchased early in the day (green) & later in the day (red)

 Image credits: The Instacart Online Grocery Shopping Dataset 2017

 The above graph depicts that the major population in the USA tends to order healthier & staple snacks in the first half of the day whereas, ice-cream & other half-baked products are ordered in the latter half of the day.

 The delivery fee is based on the urgency of delivery and order size.

 Instacart broadens its market by providing time to time discount offers, conducting a pilot study to test their best arrangements and scheme on purchases.

-Some stores sell their products on Instacart at prices in accords to their physical stores, but there are other stores who charge 15% more than their store price, then the revenue generated goes to Instacart which helps them to pay grocery shoppers.
+Some stores sell their products on Instacart at prices in accords with their physical stores, but there are other stores that charge 15% more than their store price, then the revenue generated goes to Instacart which helps them to pay grocery shoppers.

 Instacart offers monthly/annual memberships subscriptions by the name “Instacart Express”, wherein they charge $99 to customers for free delivery of groceries for the entire year.